kimgb415/ModernLinuxDeviceDriver.github.io/drafts/Chapter6.1.markdown

     return -EFAULT;
 {%- endhighlight -%}

-For another, the `ioctl`-related member field for `file_operations` has changed from `.ioctl` to `.unlocked_ioctl`. `.unlocked_ioctl` is introduced to replace the original `.ioctl` to address the bottleneck issue of `Big Kernel Lock`, while leaving the responsibility of proper locking to driver developer.
+For another, the ioctl-related member field for `file_operations` has changed from `.ioctl` to `.unlocked_ioctl`. `.unlocked_ioctl` is introduced to replace the original `.ioctl` to address the bottleneck issue of `Big Kernel Lock`, while leaving the responsibility of proper locking to driver developer.

 {%- highlight c -%}
 struct file_operations scull_fops = {